- There is no correct way to mourn the loss of a loved one.

 Everyone experiences grief and a sense of loss following the death of a loved one, but the way these feelings are experienced and expressed differs across cultures.
 Culture is made up of the beliefs, values, behaviors, traditions, and rituals that are shared by the members of a cultural group.
-Each culture has its own rituals and practices that guide grief and help people who are dying and their loved ones cope with loss.
+Each culture has its own rituals and practices that influence the expression of grief.
+Carrying out these familiar rituals and customs offers a sense of stability and security and helps people who are dying and their loved ones cope with loss.

 Culture and the meaning of death

 In each culture, death is surrounded by rituals and customs that help people grieve and mourn.
 Rituals offer people ways to express their grief and provide opportunities for community members to support the bereaved.
-Death creates chaos and confusion, and rituals provide a sense of predictability and normalcy for both the bereaved and the wider community.
-Rituals and customs provide a set of directions that help structure the time surrounding death and describe the people's roles during this time.
+Death creates chaos and confusion, and rituals provide a sense of predictability and normalcy for both the bereaved (people in a period of grief and mourning after a loss) and the wider community.
+Rituals and customs provide a set of directions that help structure the time surrounding death and prescribe people’s roles during this time.
 Rituals and customs help address the following issues:

 - How the dying person should be cared for as he or she approaches death, including who should be present and what ceremonies should be performed at the moments before and after death